banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-plan-2025.md

 ### 1.4 Dependency Analysis Strategy

-Based on our pre-implementation analysis, we will use a hybrid approach with initial manual dependency mapping supplemented by a lightweight Obsidian-specific analysis tool:
+Based on the pre-implementation analysis, I will use a hybrid approach with initial manual dependency mapping supplemented by a lightweight Obsidian-specific analysis tool:

 - Begin with a manual high-level dependency map of the main components
 - Develop a simple script to scan for Obsidian API usage patterns